 Why this matters: Doctors as respected members of society are also highly revered for their opinions when they are shared on social media, which is even more reason to help boost your reach as a healthcare professional and actively use social media to discuss the industry.

-19. 23% of drug companies have not addressed security and privacy in terms of social media. (source: Mediabistro)
+19. 23% of drug companies have not addressed security and privacy regarding social media. (source: Mediabistro)

-20. The Mayo Clinc’s podcast listeners rose by 76,000 after the clinic started using social media. (source: Infographics Archive)
+20. The Mayo Clinic’s podcast listeners rose by 76,000 after the clinic started using social media. (source: Infographics Archive)

-Why this matters: This is a clear cut example of how to successfully bolster the reach of your organization’s messaging by echoing it appropriately on social media.
+< p>Why this matters: This is a clear-cut example of how to successfully bolster the reach of your organization’s messaging by echoing it appropriately on social media.
 Mayo Clinic already had a regular podcast that they helped grow by effectively using social media to share content and chat with their audience.
 Don’t get left behind in the digital age, take this example and run with it.

 21. 60% of physicians most popular activities on social are following what colleagues are sharing and discussing. (source: Health Care Communication)